 Buying Domain Names

-Some generic descriptive domain names may still be available, but most of the best names are already registered.
+Some descriptive domain names may still be available, but most of the best names are already registered.

 - You can try registering new domains at a registrar like GoDaddy.

 - If all the domains you like are already purchased then you may be able to buy them direct from the owner or via services like BuyDomains, Fabulous Domains, & SEDO.

 Search is such an effective advertising channel because consumers tell search engines exactly what they want.
 This allows you to precisely target that demand.
 Because search allows you to precisely target searcher demand the market prices are set by relevant offers.
 Any irrelevant offer is taxed via...

 - lower clickthrough rates

 - higher cost per click